ConnorG1067/hist-1900/docs/website/First Memex/Sources/@lauraSocialMediaTools2022.md

 > - **Cite Key:** [[@lauraSocialMediaTools2022]]
 > - **Link:** [www-cbc-ca-news-politics-social-mediea-convoy-protests-emergencies-act-inquiry-1-6668543.pdf](file://C:\Users\conco\Zotero\storage\NESBYVWH\www-cbc-ca-news-politics-social-mediea-convoy-protests-emergencies-act-inquiry-1-6668543.pdf)

+#### Key Take Aways
+This particular article from, Laura, Osman investigates the correlation between the Convoy protest and the usage of the internet.
+How the Convoy utilized social media to alter reality online and generate funds.
+How #social-media  was used to alter the perception of those watching the situation unfold online, which lend to the manipulation of those who funded the operation.
+This raises question about how dangerous social media really is when the #Mediums-and-messages  are controlled by those who have an incentive to #disinform others.

 ## Annotations
 %% begin annotations %%
 ### Imported on 2023-02-09 12:17 pm